This article was provided by Medely.

 These are just some reasons why finding or being a nurse mentor is great for travel nurses.
 Have you found any other reasons why being a nurse mentor is great or do you have a nurse mentor?
 Comment your experiences with nurse mentors below.

-If you are a new traveler or looking into becoming a Travel Nurse:
+If you are a new travel nurse or looking into becoming a travel nurse: